(working as Dr Tracey Thorne Inc)

 Cathy holds a Bachelor of Science in Nursing (BScN) with honours from the University of Victoria.

-We believe there are around 800 patients on Gabriola who are not registered with a GP.
-We are very concerned about this and are actively trying to recruit a fourth permanent doctor.
-Our aim is that everyone on the island who wants a GP at our clinic can have one.
+We believe there are around 800 patients on Gabriola who are not registered with a primary care provider.
+Our aim is that everyone on the island who wants a GP at our clinic can receive it.

 During the pandemic, we’re doing our best to accommodate everyone on Gabriola.
 Call us on (250) 247-9922.